 Once the complaint is filed by the plaintiff (the spouse who files the divorce), over the next 90 days the spouses' attorneys work on a settlement agreement that addresses:

 If the spouses can agree on a settlement agreement on the aforementioned issues, the judge can sign off on their agreement and enter it into the final divorce decree.

-Two-Year Separation Divorce
+One-Year Separation Divorce

 The spouse who wants the divorce must serve the affidavit upon their spouse, and if he or she fails to respond, their divorce can be granted.

 If the spouse – the defendant – files a counter-affidavit disputing that one year has passed or argues that the marriage is NOT broken, then a hearing will be scheduled and the judge will decide if a divorce should be granted.

 If you need a Pennsylvania no-fault divorce attorney, contact Cairns Law Offices to learn about our simple and affordable divorce services!